dotnet/docs-maui/docs/get-started/installation.md

 ## Troubleshooting

 You might face issues when setting up the .NET MAUI extension for Visual Studio Code.
-If you're still facing issues after following the below troubleshooting steps, please [report an issue](#provide-feedback).
+To see details on errors related to the extension, navigate to the **Output** window (<kbd>CTRL/CMD + Shift + u</kdb>) and select **.NET MAUI** in the dropdown.
+See the below sections to help address your issue.
+If you're still facing issues after following the troubleshooting steps, please [report an issue](#provide-feedback).

 ### Project creation